 Pine Needles – Site of Multiple U.S. Women’s Open Championships

-Pine Needles Lodge & Golf Club in Southern Pines is also prepping to host another national championship, this one the 2022 U.S. Women’s Open.
-The previous three U.S. Women’s Open Championships at Pine Needles were captured by the uber-impressive triumvirate of Annika Sörenstam (1996), Karrie Webb (2001) and Cristie Kerr (2007).
-The 2019 U.S. Senior Women’s Open at Pine Needles was won by 54-year-old Swede Helen Alfredsson, who posted a four-round score of 285 (+1).
+In June 2022, Pine Needles Lodge & Golf Club in Southern Pines became the first venue to host four U.S. Women’s Opens, producing another world-class winner in Minjee Lee.
+The previous three championships at Pine Needles were captured by the uber-impressive triumvirate of Annika Sörenstam (1996), Karrie Webb (2001) and Cristie Kerr (2007).
+The 2019 U.S. Senior Women’s Open at Pine Needles was won by 54-year-old Swede Helen Alfredsson.

 One of Donald Ross’s most praiseworthy creations and routinely listed among North Carolina’s top courses, Pine Needles was renovated in 2004 by John Fought, who oversaw the restoration of greens and bunkers to their original forms with the aid of vintage aerial photos.
 In the summer of 2016, Kyle Franz assisted with a green rebuilding and bunker restoration project that aimed to maximize hole locations.